 No. Ref Aim (What we intend to achieve) Target Date Responsible Officer Comments/Indicators of Progress 1 DFG 1 Continue to support developments required to improve accessibility within Employment, Service Delivery and Communications.
-Ongoing Head of Personnel/ OD & ACFO Service delivery Proactive elimination and promotion of disability equality 2 DFG 2 Increase the profile of the group ensuring disability issues maintain a high profile Ongoing ACFO Service Delivery Proactive elimination and promotion of disability equality 3 DFG 4 To develop disability awareness for managers in relation to disability.
-March 2011 Increase understanding, improved service delivery and support for staff 4 DFG 5 Consider the issues surrounding hearing loss in the workplace for operational staff Ongoing Head of Personnel Clear processes, welfare and support available for staff 5 DFG 6 Review the viability of the 'Two Tick' scheme and the Employers Forum for Disability March 2011 Head of Personnel Ongoing advice and guidance received, improvement in equality

-6 Review the provision of Service Delivery Ongoing Head of OD / ACO Community safety Ensure that a review of the provision of Service Delivery is undertaken.
+Review Sept 2010 Head of Personnel/OD & ACFO Service delivery Proactive elimination and promotion of disability equality.
+2 DFG 2 Increase the profile of the group ensuring disability issues maintain a high profile including HIV.
+Review Sept 2010 ACFO Service Delivery Proactive elimination and promotion of disability equality.
+3 DFG 3 To develop disability awareness training programmes to improve the ability of managers to deal with disability equality issues including HIV.
+March 2011 Head of Organisational Development Increase understanding, improved service delivery and support for staff.
+4 DFG 4 Consider the issues surrounding hearing loss in the workplace for operational staff.
+Review Sept 2010 Head of Personnel Clear processes, welfare and support available for staff.
+5 DFG 5 Review the viability of the 'Two Tick' scheme and the Employers Forum for Disability.
+March 2011 Head of Personnel Ongoing advice and guidance received, improvement in equality.
+6 DFG 6 Review the provision of Service Delivery Review Sept 2010 Head of OD/ ACO Community safety Ensure that a review of the provision of Service Delivery is undertaken.
 Work programme of reasonable adjustments to be established.
 Ongoing training where necessary provided for Fire Safety Officers.

 People with disabilities recognised as priority group within IRMP.
-7 All reasonable adjustments have been undertaken following access audits Ongoing Property Services Programme of reasonable adjustments finalised 8 Signage Review signage for accessibility Ongoing Property Services Signage programme being delivered throughout service 9 Review promote and develop procedures for communication, interpretation and translation requirements Ongoing Head of OD Clear processes established 10 Communication, consultation and engagement strategy to be designed to promote disability and improved access Ongoing Head of OD Increased access meeting needs successfully 11 Review our booking and procurement procedures to ensure that all meeting rooms and training facilities we use cater fully for staff and service users.
-Ongoing Head of Asset Management Increased access meeting needs successfully 12 Improve the percentage of staff who record information about disability or state they would prefer not to disclose.
-Ongoing Head of Personnel Statistics show an increase in disclosure 13 Continue to deliver training programmes to improve the ability of managers to deal with disability equality issues.
-Ongoing Head of OD Increase understanding, improved service delivery and support for staff 14 Ensure that job application forms are available in other formats and allow applications to be made in formats other than in writing where necessary Ongoing Head of Personnel Processes in place for different formats 15 Encourage a culture of openness about disability and ensure that staff are free from Disability related bullying and harassment Ongoing Head of OD/ Personnel Statistics showing that the numbers of disability related complaints are low and reducing 16 Use monitoring data to allow the identification of adverse or March AM PPP/ Head Clear analysis enables reduction in negative impact and to assist in future plan ning 2011 of Personnel impact
+7 DFG 7 Continue to ensure that all reasonable adjustments are provided for staff with disabilities including HIV.
+Review Sept 2010 Head of Personnel Reasonable adjustments made for staff who require them.
+8 DFG 8 All reasonable adjustments have been undertaken following access audits.
+Review Sept 2010 Property Services Programme of reasonable adjustments finalised.
+9 DFG 9 Signage Review signage for accessibility.
+Review Sept 2010 Property Services Signage programme being delivered throughout Service.
+10 DFG 10 Review signage for accessionity.
+Review promote and develop procedures for communication, interpretation and translation requirements.
+Review Sept 2010 Head of OD Clear processes established.
+11 DFG 11 Communication, consultation and engagement strategy to be designed to promote disability and improved access.
+Review Sept 2010 Head of OD Increased access meeting needs successfully.
+12 DFG 12 Review our booking and procurement procedures to ensure that all meeting rooms and training facilities we use cater fully for staff and service users.
+Review Sept 2010 Head of Asset Management Increased access meeting needs successfully.
+13 DFG 13 Improve the percentage of staff who record information about disability or state they would prefer not to disclose.
+Review Sept 2010 Head of Personnel/ Head of OD Statistics show an increase in disclosure.
+14 DFG 14 Ensure that job application forms are available in other formats and allow applications to be made in formats other than in writing where necessary.
+Review Sept 2010 Head of Personnel Processes in place for different formats.
+15 DFG 15 Encourage a culture of openness about disability and ensure that staff are free from Disability related bullying and harassment including HIV.
+Review Sept 2010 Head of OD/ Personnel Statistics showing that the numbers of disability related complaints are low and reducing.
+16 DFG 16 Use monitoring data to allow the identification of adverse or negative impact and to assist in future planning.
+March 2011 AM PPP/Head of Personnel Clear analysis enables reduction in impact.